nicomp42/FunctionalProgrammingInJava/README.md

 # FunctionalProgrammingInJava </br>
-Some examples of recursion, closure, higher oder functions
+Some examples of recursion, closure, higher order functions